mineko-io/lambda-edge-root-doc/README.md

 [![Build Status](https://travis-ci.org/mineko-io/lambda-edge-root-doc.svg?branch=master)](https://travis-ci.org/mineko-io/lambda-edge-root-doc) [![Maintainability](https://api.codeclimate.com/v1/badges/b76fb2fec34f0f51cde4/maintainability)](https://codeclimate.com/github/mineko-io/lambda-edge-root-doc/maintainability)

 This module provides a method to define the root document for origin requests from cloudfront in Lambda@Edge.
+Each origin request which will end with a trailingslash `/` will be transformed to configured `<urlPart><rootDoc>`.
+Useful method for Lambda@Edge for ReactJS applications deployed to AWS S3 with a main `index.html` file.

 ## Configuration
 You can configure behavior of this method: